William Burnes: Death

 Upon his deathbed at Lochlea Farm William said that he feared for the good conduct of one of his family.
 Upon enquiry he told Robert that he was referring to him, evoking silent tears of remorse.
-He died from 'physical consumption' and exhaustion on 13 February 1784.
+He died from '"physical consumption" and exhaustion on 13 February 1784.
 William was buried in the abandoned Alloway Kirk which he had helped to preserve, despite dying in the parish of Tarbolton.
 His present headstone is the third, the previous two having been chipped away by souvenir hunters.

 Influence upon Robert Burns

 William Burnes taught his children reading, writing, arithmetic, geography, and history.
 It is significant that he wrote A Manual of Religious Belief for the use of his children.
 William also paid for the tuition of Robert and Gilbert by John Murdoch (1747–1824), who opened an 'adventure school' in Alloway in 1763 and taught Latin, French, and mathematics from 1765 to 1768 until Murdoch left the area.
 Robert Burns had a few years of home education until William sent him to Dalrymple Parish School during the summer of 1772.
 In 1773 William sent Robert to stay with John Murdoch for three weeks to study grammar, French, and Latin.

 John Murdoch spoke of William as 'the saint, the father, and the husband' and: "a tender and affectionate father of whose many qualities and rational and Christian virtues he would not pretend to give description ...
 In this mean cottage I really believe there dwelt a larger portion of content than in any palace in Europe."

 Isobel Burns remembered her father as being cheerful, keen to make his children happy, approachable, affable, and fond of a joke, rarely given to anger.

-William disliked the Tarbolton dancing class that Robert attended and the poet later wrote that "In my seventeenth year, to give my manners a brush, I went to a country dancing school.
+William disliked the Tarbolton dancing class that Robert attended.
+The poet later wrote that "In my seventeenth year, to give my manners a brush, I went to a country dancing school.
 My father had an unaccountable antipathy against these meetings; and my going was, what to this hour I repent, in absolute defiance of his commands.
 My father, as I said before, was the sport of strong passions; from that instance of rebellion he took a kind of dislike to me..."

 Robert Burns's later commented on his father, saying:

 "…I myself have always considered William Burnes as by far the best of the human race that ever I had the pleasure of being acquainted with, and many a worthy character I have known.
 I can cheerfully join with Robert in the last line of his epitaph borrowed from Goldsmith – 'For even his failings leaned to virtue's side.'
 He was a tender and affectionate father; he took pleasure in leading his children in the path of virtue; not in driving them as some parents do, to the performance of duties to which they are averse.
 He took care to find fault but seldom, and, therefore, when he did rebuke he was listened to with a kind of reverential awe."

 Robert Burns composed the following lines for William's headstone :